 Microsoft logo and sign at Redmond campus rendered using point cloud .E57 file

 Getting started is simple.
 To try out the latest release, please find and follow our quick start guide here: https://docs.microsoft.com/azure/remote-rendering/ If you already use Remote Rendering, you can upload your .e57, .ply, and .xyz file types to your Azure storage, and use them in the same way that you work with FBX, or GLTF/GLB files today.

 Remote Rendering now has support for. e57, .ply, and .xyz point cloud file types:

 -We now support conversion from these native point cloud file types, directly to the .arrAsset file needed to render on Azure.
-This provides a clean and simple way to take raw data from your favorite lidar scanners and quickly get it up and running with Remote Rendering.

 -Premium Remote Rendering can support point cloud files with up to 2.5 billion points!
 This enables leveraging some of the largest/highest resolution scans for your use cases.